 The repertoire includes: Gypsy jazz (Django Reinhardt), American jazz Standard (Duke Ellington, Fast Walle, Gershwin...), French Classic (Yves Montand, Serge Gainsbourg, Edith Piaf, Charles Trenet...), Klezmer, Latin Bolero and Original Music (Vincent Raffard)

-Since its creation in 2011, The French Horn Collective has performed at many top hotels and venues, with shows and residencies at the Four Seasons, 1 Hotel, W South Beach, Carillon Miami, The Tudor House, Van Dyke Cafe, Soyka's Restaurant, The Atlantic, The Vagabond, Eden Rock, The Arts Garage, Pax, The Stage, and The North Beach Bandshell among others.
+Since its creation in 2011, The French Horn Collective has performed at many top hotels and venues, with shows and residencies at The Four Seasons, 1 Hotel, Lagniappe, Eden Rock and The North Beach Bandshell among others.
 The group has also been featured in music festivals including the Art Deco South Beach Festival, the Gainesville Jazz Festival, The MOCA Jazz Series, and the Miami Nice Jazz Festival.

 Vincent Raffard is a French singer-songwriter whose music can't be categorized into just one stylistic genre.
 Creator and band leader of The French Horn Collective, Vincent Raffard's music consists of a combination of traditional French music, pop, modern acoustic, and jazz genres which are combined to create very personal compositions and arrangements.
 To Vincent, the lyrics play an integral role in his music and in presenting his views on race, religion, social equality, justice, and love.